 There are a lot of people who need support and we hope to help as many as we can and will help those as long as we can!

 The WAAT4 Challenge is a walking event which is held now every year in the Brecon Beacons.
-It starts and finishes at Brecon Rugby Club but in between, competitors need to navigate 30km or 40km around the Beacons (which incorporates Pen-y Fan) through a number of checkpoints on route.
-It is an arduous event and is for anyone to take part in.
+It starts and finishes at Brecon Rugby Club but in between, competitors need to navigate 30km or 40km around the Beacons (which incorporates Pen-

 This year, teams from various areas of the UK took part and the event proved to be a huge success with 102 teams taking part, some 528 competitors in total.

-Over the last few years we have raised just under £100.000 to various charities and good causes and this year all monies raised will go out to the much needed Charities such as, Brecon Mountain Rescue and Wales Air Ambulance, SAFA and many local good causes.
+Over the last few years we have given money to various charities and good causes and this year all monies raised will go out to the much needed Charities such as, Brecon Mountain Rescue and Wales Air Ambulance, SAFA and many local good causes.

 This year was the first for the WAAT4 to have the support of Phil Packer MBE who teamed up with young people from HRH The Prince of Wales’ Young Dragons initiative and Mentors from his visionary charity, the British Inspiration Trust (BRIT) to complete the WAAT4 Challenge in the Brecon Beacons.

 On Saturday we started with the 40km teams arriving at the start point at 06:30hrs to check their maps and pick up their pack lunches.
 The atmosphere was buzzing with all the teams eyeing up the competition and the friendly banter was clear to see.
 At 07:00hrs the Inspirational Phil Packer MBE sounded the claxon belted across the air with a loud cheer as the competitors began the arduous 40km route.